Zaghari-Ratcliffe seeks freedom for remaining Iran hostages

 Associated Press

-LONDON (AP) — Nazanin Zaghari-Ratcliffe said Monday that memories of her daughter helped sustain her through almost six years of captivity in Iran as she appealed for the release of fellow hostage Morad Tahbaz, who was left out of the deal that brought her home.
+LONDON (AP) — Former Iranian captive Nazanin Zaghari-Ratcliffe said Monday that brushing her young daughter’s hair was one of her greatest joys upon returning home after almost six years of detention, and appealed for all of Iran’s remaining hostages to be reunited with their families as well.

-Zaghari-Ratcliffe, who was released last week after the U.K. settled a decades-old debt to Iran, said she was grateful to be free but her journey wouldn’t be complete until Tahbaz and others are returned home, too.
+Zaghari-Ratcliffe, a dual British-Iranian citizen who went to Tehran in 2016 to visit her parents when her daughter was a toddler, was released last week after Britain settled a decades-old debt to Iran.
+She said she was grateful to be free but her journey wouldn’t be complete until the others return home.
+In particular, she cited the case of Morad Tahbaz, a U.K.-born environmentalist who was left out of the deal that secured her freedom.

-“I believe that the meaning of freedom is never going to be complete as to such time that all of us who are unjustly detained in Iran are reunited with our families,’’ Zaghari-Ratcliffe said at a news conference that included Tahbaz’s daughter.
+“I believe that the meaning of freedom is never going to be complete until such time that all of us who are unjustly detained in Iran are reunited with our families,’’ Zaghari-Ratcliffe said at a news conference that included Tahbaz’s daughter.

-Zaghari-Ratcliffe and Anoosheh Ashoori were released Wednesday amid efforts by Britain, the U.S. and other countries to secure the freedom of dozens of dual nationals detained by Iran, which doesn’t recognize their right to hold citizenship in another country.
-Family members and human rights activists accuse Iran of arresting the dual nationals on trumped up charges to squeeze concessions out of Western nations.
+Zaghari-Ratcliffe and retired civil engineer Anoosheh Ashoori were released Wednesday amid efforts by Britain, the U.S. and other countries to secure freedom for dozens of dual nationals who they say have been held in Iran on trumped-up charges to squeeze concessions out of Western nations.
+Iran, which doesn’t recognize dual citizenship, has charged the detainees with crimes such as espionage and sentenced them to long prison terms under harsh conditions.

+“I was told many, many times, ‘Oh, we’re going to get you home.’
+But that never happened,” she said.
+“What’s happened now should have happened six years ago.”

+Prior to Zaghari-Ratcliffe’s release, the British government agreed to pay an almost 400 million-pound debt that stemmed from an arms deal canceled after the fall of the Shah of Iran in 1979.
+Lawmaker Tulip Siddiq, who campaigned for Zaghari-Ratcliffe’s release, has asked a House of Commons committee to investigate why it took so long to pay the debt and bring the U.K. citizens home.

-At the time Zaghari-Ratcliffe and Ashoori were freed, the British government said it had also negotiated Tahbaz’s release on furlough, though he would remain in Iran while additional details were worked out.
-Tahbaz’s case is complicated by the fact that he holds U.S citizenship, as well as British and Iranian nationality.
+When Zaghari-Ratcliffe and Ashoori were freed, the British government said it had also negotiated Tahbaz’s release on furlough, though he would remain in Iran while additional details were worked out.
+Tahbaz’s case is complicated by the fact that he holds U.S citizenship as well as British and Iranian ones.

 His attorney in Iran, Hojjat Kermani, said Monday that Tahbaz was never released on furlough.
 Instead, he was only allowed to see his family in Tehran for 48 hours under the supervision of armed guards, then was returned to custody.